lyz-code/blue-book/docs/linux/monica.md

     MAIL_FROM_NAME: Monica # ex: name of the sender
     ```

+[Here is an
+example](https://github.com/monicahq/monica/blob/master/.env.example) of all the
+possible configurations.

 They also share other [configuration
 examples](https://github.com/monicahq/monica/tree/master/scripts/docker/.examples)
 where you can take ideas of alternate setups.